Ian729/NewsArchive/README.md

 * Oh Jaejin’s father, 64, had not told Mr. Oh he was flying, because he didn’t want his son to worry.
 They had been looking forward to his becoming a grandfather.
 * The companies have found plenty of new channels to the U.S. market — demonstrating the potential limits of the tariffs Donald Trump has promised to impose.
 * A mysterious rice cooker and a rainstorm combine to convey what a woman doesn’t speak of.
-* In his own words, a restaurant owner described recording videos of the Jeju Air plane crash as it happened.
-“Every time I closed my eyes, I kept seeing afterimages of the blast.”
-* At a shelter in the Flushing area of New York, Hui Muslims who fled oppression in China are concerned about the president-elect’s vows to tighten asylum policy.

 ![Asian](./asian.png)